Master of Applied Linguistics

 Admission to candidature for the Master of Applied Linguistics requires:

-(b) a bachelor’s degree with a minimum credit (65%) average, from the University of Sydney, including a major in a relevant subject area, or an equivalent qualification; or
+(a) a bachelor's degree with a minimum credit (65%) average calculated over the whole degree, from the University of Sydney, including a major in a relevant subject area, or an equivalent qualification; or

-(c) a bachelor’s degree with a minimum credit (65%) average, from the University of Sydney in any subject area, or an equivalent qualification; and either:
+(b) a bachelor's degree with a minimum credit (65%) average calculated over the whole degree, from the University of Sydney, in any subject area, or an equivalent qualification and either:

 (i) a relevant professional qualification; or